Welcome to today's edition of the Rush 24-7 podcast.

 And I'll tell you why I think it is.

-I think that people like Reverend Wright, and I think there are a lot of other race business hustlers out there, by the way, who think this are really upset that if a black candidate is elected president that they're going to be somehow diminished in their in their in their uh task at keeping everybody in their flocks all revved up and angry about the ages old Senate slavery and the ongoing discrimination.
+I think that people like Reverend Wright, and I think there are a lot of other race business hustlers out there, by the way, who think this, really upset that if a black candidate is elected president, that they're going to be somehow diminished in their task at keeping everybody and their flocks all revved up and angry about the ages-old Senate slavery and the ongoing discrimination.

 What's best for him is that if Obama loses, because then it's easier for him to say, see, the white power structure doesn't want a black man to rise to the pinnacle of power in the United States of America.